ThePrimeagen/leftPadDeez/README.md

 2. setup apache bench script and ensure a proper sleep between each and manual gc execution on the server if no requests (previous tests wont have as much initial effect)
-3. send 27 million requests that took 36 hours to complete.
+3. send 50 million requests that took 36 hours to complete.
   - i would personally like to thank linode for not rate limiting me and giving me an instance to test on :)  Thanks Andrew
-4. create a parser of apache bench results and calculate the average of the medians
+4. create a parser to parse apache bench results and calculate the average of the medians
-5. paste everything in google spreadsheets
+5. import results into google spreadsheets
 6. charts

 ### The Conclusion